-e.g. Polite but firm requests, warnings (no more than three).
+e.g. Polite but firm requests, warnings.
 Consider repositioning, separating etc.

 Behaviour Letters

 In the majority of cases letters regarding behaviour will be sent home via the child.
 Parents will be informed their child has a letter via same day text.
 Please inform the office as soon as possible.